Frequently Asked Questions

 Does burning biomass emit more harmful greenhouse gases than coal?

 No, biomass is part of a closed cycle involving the atmosphere and biosphere.
 Trees take carbon from the atmosphere when they are growing and release it again when they decay in the forest or are burned.
-When fossil fuels are burned, carbon is released that has been stored for millions of years, which increases carbon in the atmosphere.
+This is known as the Carbon Cycle and is shown in the diagram below.
+In contrast, when fossil fuels are burned, carbon is released that has been stored for millions of years, which increases carbon in the atmosphere.
 This carbon would have continued to have been stored if it was not burned.
-Instead, the burning of fossil fuels adds to a net increase in the amount of carbon in the cycle, placing pressure on the Greenhouse effect.
+Instead, the burning of fossil fuels adds to a net increase in the amount of carbon in the cycle, which adversely contributes to the Greenhouse effect.

 If a tree burns in seconds but a replacement tree takes years to re-grow to the same size, is there a ‘carbon debt’ until the new tree has reached the size of the tree it replaced?

 An assessment of the carbon stock of a forest must include the whole forest and not just a single tree.
 As trees are harvested in one area of a managed forest, there will be several other areas with new trees growing.
 The carbon stock therefore needs to look at the region in question and assess whether there are as many trees absorbing carbon than is lost through the harvest of trees, so that there is no net loss of carbon.
 Sometimes the “Growth to Removal” ratio is used to assess the balance of harvest versus new growth.
 If the ratio is equal or greater than one, then there will be more trees absorbing carbon than carbon lost through the harvest of trees.
 Healthy demand for wood stimulates supply and ensures forests remain as forests.
 That is why forest cover in the U.S. is growing year on year and has been growing for each of the last 50 years.
 Highland follows stringent sustainability criteria that ensures our supply of pellets does not lead to a net increase in carbon levels.